The Leeds BookML guide

 • Install MacPorts as per its official instructions from point 2 (no need for full Xcode!).

-• If you use Mac, run:
+• If your was installed via Mac, run:

 sudo port install LaTeXML +mactex